WE CAN MAKE A DIFFERENCE

 The Fund for Sustainable Tomorrows and STRAWS filmmaker Linda Booker have made 250 free streaming downloads available to visitors of this page.
 With colorful straw history animation narrated by Oscar winner Tim Robbins, STRAWS (30 minutes) leaves audiences with a clear understanding of the problems caused by plastic pollution and empowers individuals to be part of the solution.

-By visiting the link below, you’ll be able to stream the full-length documentary STRAWS that’s being seen all summer long at the Sea Lion Center.
+By visiting the link below, you’ll be able to stream the full-length documentary STRAWS .
 This streaming is for one-time personal use only.

-(The link will be disabled once 250 downloads are reached)
+(The link will be disabled once 250 views are reached)

 - 500 million straws are used every day in the US, enough to circumnavigate the earth 2.5 times.